 2. Best Large Glass Containers

-The set of five 30-ounce containers is ideal for storing large batches of just about anything.
-The locking, snap-on lids are spill-proof, and these containers boast a steam vent to help hot foods cool off faster.
+The set of eight 30-ounce containers is ideal for storing large batches of just about anything.
+The locking, snap-on lids are spill-proof and water-tight, and these containers are even oven-safe up to 500 degrees Fahrenheit — without the lid.

-A seven-pack of these rectangular 28-ounce containers is perfect for prepping a week's worth of breakfasts, lunches or dinners.
-The lids are airtight and leak-resistant, and the plastic is BPA-free and microwave-safe.
+These come in three sizes — two 59-ounce rectangular containers, six 25-ounce containers and six 11-ounce containers — and are perfect for prepping a week's worth of breakfasts, lunches or dinners.
+The lids are airtight and leak-resistant, and the plastic is BPA-free and microwave-safe (under 5 minutes and without the lid).

 4. Best Alternative to Plastic Bags